karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 Azure Container Registry (ACR) is a managed, private Docker registry service for storing container images.

-You'll **need to enable Azure Defender for container registries at the subscription level** if you plan to use the image vulnerability scanning capabilities.
+If you plan to use the image vulnerability scanning capabilities, you'll need to **enable Azure Defender for container registries at the subscription level**.
 The scanner is powered by [Qualys](https://www.qualys.com/).

 Azure Defender works exactly like AWS ECR, that means that it will only scan the images when they’re pushed to the registry.

-With AWS ECR we'll had to build a script that fetches the scanning results and analyze the results, but in this case Microsoft has already built an Azure DevOps YAML pipeline and a Powershell script that does exactly those steps, so you can just copy-paste it and you are good to go.
+With AWS ECR we had to build a script that fetch and analyze the scanning results, but in this case Microsoft has already built it, so you can just copy-paste it and you are good to go.
 You can find it in the following [link](https://github.com/Azure/Azure-Security-Center/tree/main/Container%20Image%20Scan%20Vulnerability%20Assessment/Image%20Scan%20Automation%20Enrichment%20Security%20Gate)

-I grabbed the pipeline built by Microsoft and made some slight modifications.
+I grabbed the Azure Pipeline and the script built by Microsoft and made some slight modifications.
 Here's how it looks:
 ```yaml
 trigger:
   branches: